Table of Content

 Additionally, teams should implement some form of data encryption to obscure all communications sent between company systems.

 This is done by discovering which VPN protocol you should choose that suits your specific requirements and considerations.
-Factors such as security, performance, compatibility with your devices and operating systems, ease of setup and use, and the level of privacy you need all play a role in the decision-making process.
+Factors such as network security, performance, compatibility with your devices and operating systems, ease of setup and use, and the level of privacy you need all play a role in the decision-making process.

 Data published in IBM’s Cost of a Data Breach Report 2019 found that over 50% of severe data breaches were caused by malicious or criminal attacks stemming from unprotected company data, information that would become unusable if properly encrypted at source.